Brompton Oratory: Senior choir

-The London Oratory Choir is an adult, professional chamber choir serving the major liturgical celebrations in the Oratory Church, including solemn Latin Mass and Vespers on all the Sundays of the year and for major feasts.
-Dating from the establishment of the London Oratory on its present Brompton Road site in 1854, the London Oratory Choir is England’s senior professional Catholic choir, and has an international reputation as one of the world’s leading exponents of choral music within the traditional Roman Rite, noted especially for its performances of Renaissance polyphony and the Masses of the Classical Viennese school.
-Recent Directors of Music have included Henry Washington (1935–1971), John Hoban (1971–1995), Andrew Carwood (1995–1999) and Patrick Russill (1999–present).
+The London Oratory Choir is an adult professional chamber choir serving the major liturgical celebrations in the Oratory church, including solemn Latin Mass and Vespers on all the Sundays of the year and for major feasts.
+Dating from the establishment of the London Oratory on its present Brompton Road site in 1854, the London Oratory Choir is England's senior professional Catholic choir, and has an international reputation as one of the world's leading exponents of choral music within the traditional Roman Rite, noted especially for its performances of Renaissance polyphony and the Masses of the Classical Viennese school.
+Recent directors of music have included Henry Washington (1935–1971), John Hoban (1971–1995), Andrew Carwood (1995–1999) and Patrick Russill (1999–present).

 Junior choir

 The London Oratory Junior Choir was founded in 1973 by John Hoban to give boys and girls together an opportunity to serve the liturgy in a great church.
 In addition to singing regularly one evening service and one Sunday (English) Mass every week, the Oratory Junior Choir is also active outside the Oratory.
-Noted for its free tone and forthright delivery, it has appeared in all London’s major concert halls and at the Proms, with conductors including Andrew Parrott, Nicholas Kraemer and Sir John Eliot Gardiner (including prize-winning recordings of Monteverdi’s Vespers in St Mark's Basilica in Venice, and Bach’s St Matthew Passion).
-Since 1979 it has provided the children’s chorus for Royal Ballet productions at the Royal Opera House, Covent Garden.
+Noted for its free tone and forthright delivery, it has appeared in all London's major concert halls and at the Proms, with conductors including Andrew Parrott, Nicholas Kraemer and Sir John Eliot Gardiner (including prize-winning recordings of Monteverdi's Vespers in St Mark's Basilica in Venice, and Bach's St Matthew Passion).
+Since 1979 it has provided the children's chorus for Royal Ballet productions at the Royal Opera House, Covent Garden.
 It can also be heard on the soundtrack to Harry Potter and the Deathly Hallows – Part 1 and Harry Potter and the Deathly Hallows – Part 2.
-From 1984 its Director was Patrick Russill, and since 2005 its Director has been Charles Cole.
+From 1984 its director was Patrick Russill and since 2005 its director has been Charles Cole.

 Schola

 The London Oratory School Schola choir was founded in 1996.
 Educated in the Junior House of the London Oratory School in Fulham (London), boys from the age of 7 are given choral and instrumental training within a musical environment underpinned by Catholic traditions.
-The Schola is regarded as one of London's leading boys' choirs and sings at the Saturday 6.00pm Mass in term time, at daily prayer services and at benediction in the School chapel.
-The Director of the Schola is Charles Cole.
-In addition to liturgical and concert performances, the choir has recorded The Lord of the Rings (film series) soundtracks.
-Its audio albums have mainly been joint albums with minor collaboration in performing Leonard Bernstein reflective, spiritual works or with soloist Roxanna Panufnik.
+The Schola is regarded as one of London's leading boys' choirs and sings at the Saturday 6.00 pm Mass in term time, at daily prayer services and at Benediction in the school chapel.
+The director of the Schola is Charles Cole.
+In addition to liturgical and concert performances, the choir has recorded The Lord of the Rings film series soundtracks.
+Its audio albums have mainly been joint albums with minor collaboration in performing Leonard Bernstein's reflective spiritual works or with soloist Roxanna Panufnik.